KukicVidan/vidan-tui-video-player/README.md

 ## 📁 Required Directory Structure

-`vidan` expects your video files to be organized like this:
+`vidan-tui-video-player` expects your video files to be organized like this:

 ```
 ~/Videos/Collection/